-Artists Collected in Depth provides short biographies and examples of the works of 18 artists, including such greats as Alexander Calder, Henri Matisse, Willem de Kooning, Francis Bacon, Alberto Giacometti, Auguste Rodin, and Man Ray.
+Art and Artists provides short biographies and examples of the works of 18 artists, including such greats as Alexander Calder, Henri Matisse, Willem de Kooning, Francis Bacon, Alberto Giacometti, Auguste Rodin, and Man Ray.
 Ask students to read the bios, pick an image, and write a report on the how the image reflects the time period in which it was made.
 Perhaps they could make videos instead of writing reports, or they could even create and present their own artwork depicting the original work and its period.

 You can also use the collections search to find other works which haven't been highlighted on the site.

 Naturally, this being a museum, if you are in the DC area, a field trip would be optimal.
 The museum is singularly well-designed for avoiding bottle necking.
 You'll never have to worry that your class is preventing other visitors from moving through the galleries.

 You can also attend lectures to increase your knowledge, and potentially strike gold for lesson creation ideas.
 If you can't attend the talks, you can still listen to many as podcasts.